“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 – James Urie, Senior AE at Close

-Starting your day with a specific time block to focus on your priorities, answer emails, and listen to missed voicemail messages is a great way to get your mind prepared for the day.
-You can also use this early-morning time to look at your schedule for the day, organize any tasks you need to complete, or prep for meetings or demos you have later in the day.
+Starting your day with a specific time block to focus on your priorities, answer emails, and listen to missed voicemail messages is a great way to prepare your mind for the day.
+You can also use this early-morning time to review your schedule, organize any tasks you need to complete, or prep for meetings or demos you have later in the day.

 Getting these priority tasks out of the way before you move onto other sales actions (such as cold calling) will help you stay focused when you’re actually talking to prospects later on in the day.